Want to join this amazing team?

 BEN WAIRA - Associate Governor, East Africa Rotary

-JONAH WALUSIMBI - Head Teacher, Greenhill Academy (Educate! partner school)
+JONAH WALUSIMBI - CEO, East African Institute of Learning; Former Head Teacher, Greenhill Academy (Educate!
+Partner School)